 Plant Brainrot Simulator Quick Start Guide (Beginner Steps for New Players)

 New to Plant Brainrot Simulator?
-Follow this quick start to plant your first tomato, earn coins, merge for stars, and learn when to use mutation fruits.
+Plant your first tomato, keep coins flowing, merge for stars, and learn when mutation fruits are actually worth using.

 Jan 11, 2026